-This course is designed to engage you mostly through exercises, however, there will be 4 to 5 class discussions on the topics covered in the course materials.
+This course is designed to engage you mostly through exercises, however, there will also be class discussions on the topics covered in the course materials.
 It is important that you participate in class discussions to facilitate learning by other students and gain exposure to different viewpoints of other students in the class.